 - Flavoured milk product, such as Up&Go, CalciYum, Milo

 Vegetarian and vegan mothers

-Ensure you eat two to three serves of protein – rich foods a day, such as eggs, beans, lentils, tofu, cheese, yoghurt, milk, or soy or rice milk.
-Nuts can be included for one serve a day.
+Ensure you eat two to three serves of protein-rich foods a day, such as eggs, beans, lentils, tofu, cheese, yogurt, milk, or soy or rice milk.
+Nuts can be included for one serving a day.
 One protein serve =

 - 1 egg or 2 slices of cheese